bjuppa/eloquent-state-machine/README.md

 - Event handling happens within database transactions with pessimistic row-locks.
 - The current state evaluates an incoming event (*guards*) and may initiate a *transition* to another (named) state.
 - Events not explicitly handled by the current state will bubble up the state branch.
-- States have *entry* and *exit* actions and events have *actions* that manipulate the model during a *transition*.
+- States have *entry* and *exit* actions and events have *actions* that manipulate the model during a transition.
-- Side effects can be deferred for processing after the transition is completed.
+- Side effects can be deferred for processing to after the transition is completed.
 - Any anomalies during transitions throws exceptions, triggering transaction rollback.

 ## Requirements